LearnMetabarcoding/LearnMetabarcoding/sphinx/source/asv_otu_readmap/otudelim/bptp.rst

 Building a tree
 ===============

 The first thing to do is build a phylogenetic tree of our ASVs.
 We do this using the **FastTree**.
-This is a quick and dirty approach, we'll revisit building OTU phylogeneny in more detail in the :ref:`Building OTU phylogeny<phylogeny>` section.
+This is a quick and dirty approach, we'll revisit building OTU phylogeny in more detail in the :ref:`Building OTU phylogeny<phylogeny>` section.

 First we must strip out our ``;size=`` annotations, as these often cause issues in newick-format trees.
 Run the following command, replacing ``input.fasta`` with the name of your ASV file.